Oahu Surf 2

 None of the four listings mention shared or community laundry (e.g., laundry room, coin laundry), and all 4/4 MLS entries omit the community laundry amenity.
 Given that building-level amenities are typically marked consistently when present, this provides strong evidence that there is no community laundry in the building.
 Therefore, the feature is set to false with high confidence.

-I searched for references to laundry on every floor, floor-by-floor laundry rooms, and community laundry locations.
-The remarks only mention in-unit washer/dryer in several listings, which does not indicate shared laundry on each floor.
+I searched the public remarks for references to laundry facilities on each floor or any shared community laundry area.
+The listings only mention in-unit washer and dryer, which does not support community laundry on every floor.

 Every listing for this building includes at least one parking stall in MLS parking_features, and the remarks reference stalls with the units (e.g., '2 secured parking', '1 tandem parking stall').
 This strongly indicates the building offers on-site parking for its units.